 Create A Graph

 When you create a graph you summarize a lot of business data.
-It is like taking that data and packaging it.
+It is like taking that data and creating a little block of understanding from it.
 Your understanding of that part of your business grows by leaps and bounds, because now you can visualize its meaning.
 When you can visualize the meaning, you have gained knowledge.
 It is no longer just a mass of numbers.

 Basic Concepts